Bishopric of Dorpat: History

 Tartu Cathedral, today in ruins, was the seat of the Bishop of Dorpat (Tartu).

-The first Bishop of Dorpat (the current Tartu) was Hermann von Buxhövden, the brother of Albert von Buxhövden, Bishop of Riga and leader of the Livonian Crusade.
+The first Bishop of Dorpat (present-day Tartu) was Hermann von Buxhövden, the brother of Albert von Buxhövden, Bishop of Riga and leader of the Livonian Crusade.
 The Estonian Diocese was established by the Bishop of Riga in 1211 and its first nominal seat was Leal (Lihula) in western Estonia.
-In 1224, Bishop Hermann took possession of parts of what is today southeastern Estonia and chose Dorpat as his new seat.
-On 6 November 1225 he was enfeoffed with his principality by Henry VII of Germany, King of the Romans, and on 1 December Dorpat was created a March of the Holy Roman Empire.
+In 1224, Bishop Hermann took possession of parts of what is today southeastern Estonia and chose Dorpat as the centre of his bishopric.
+On 6 November 1225, he was enfeoffed with the regalia by Henry (VII) of Germany.
+A further charter dated 1 December 1225 purported to elevate Hermann's territory to a march of the Holy Roman Empire.
+The authenticity of this provision has, however, been disputed.
 The principality was founded mainly on territories of the Ugaunian tribe of ancient Estonians.
 In 1242, Bishop Hermann with his Ugaunian subjects was defeated by Novgorod's prince Alexander Nevsky in the famous Battle on Lake Peipus.

 During 1268, Fredrik, the then Bishop of Dorpat, is known to have called himself also as the "Bishop of Karelia", the background of the short-lived title remaining open.

 The Bishopric of Dorpat was an important Hanseatic trade center.

 At the end of the 14th century, former Dietrich Damerow became the Bishop of Dorpat.
 He was the archenemy of the Livonian Order and made a coalition against it with Lithuania, Mecklenburg, and the Victual Brothers (notorious pirates of the Baltic Sea).
 He even asked King Richard II of England to take Dorpat under his protection.
 The Order invaded the bishopric in 1379 with no success.
 After settling the conflict the Livonian Order lost its right to demand that vassals of bishoprics take part in military campaigns.

 During its last years, the Bishopric of Dorpat had a dispute with Russia which became later the main pretext of the Livonian War.
 Tsar Ivan the Terrible demanded that the bishopric pay a huge tribute of 40,000 talers.
-Ivan insisted that the Dorpat was the ancient Russian fortress of Yuryev (referring to the short-lived Rus' rule of the area after its conquest by Yaroslav I the Wise, 1030–61(?)).
+Ivan insisted that the Dorpat was the ancient Russian fortress of Yuryev (referring to its conquest by Yaroslav the Wise).
 The rulers of Dorpat tried to negotiate a smaller amount in the interest of extending the truce, but Ivan dismissed the diplomats and started the war.
 In 1558 Tartu was conquered by Russian troops and the Bishopric of Dorpat ceased to exist.

 Beside Dorpat (Tartu) there were five more stone castles in the Bishopric: